Anti-Italian sentiment: Violence against Italians

 After the American Civil War, during the labour shortage that occurred as the South converted to free labour, planters in southern states recruited Italians to come to the United States and work, mainly as agricultural workers and labourers.
 Many soon found themselves the victims of prejudice and economic exploitation, and they were sometimes victims of violence.
-Anti-Italian stereotypes abounded during this period as a means of justifying the maltreatment of the immigrants.
+Anti-Italian stereotypes abounded during this period as a means of justifying the maltreatment of immigrants.
 The plight of the Italian immigrant agricultural workers in Mississippi was so serious that the Italian embassy became involved in investigating their mistreatment in cases that were studied for peonage.
 Later waves of Italian immigrants inherited these same virulent forms of discrimination and stereotyping which, by then, had become ingrained in the American consciousness.
 In the 1890s, more than 20 Italians were lynched in the United States.

-One of the largest mass-lynchings in American history was the mass-lynching of eleven Italians in New Orleans, Louisiana, in 1891.
+The largest mass-lynching in American history was the mass-lynching of eleven Italians in New Orleans, Louisiana, in 1891.
 The city had been the destination for numerous Italian immigrants.
 Nineteen Italians who were thought to have assassinated police chief David Hennessy were arrested and held in the Parish Prison.
 Nine were tried, resulting in six acquittals and three mistrials.
 The next day, a mob stormed the prison and killed eleven men, none of whom had been convicted, and some of whom had not been tried.
 Afterward, the police arrested hundreds of Italian immigrants, on the false pretext that they were all criminals.
 Teddy Roosevelt, not yet president, famously said the lynching was indeed "a rather good thing".
 John M. Parker helped organize the lynch mob, and in 1911 was elected as governor of Louisiana.
 He described Italians as "just a little worse than the Negro, being if anything filthier in their habits, lawless, and treacherous".

 In 1899, in Tallulah, Louisiana, three Italian-American shopkeepers were lynched because they had treated blacks in their shops the same as whites.
 A vigilante mob hanged five Italian Americans: the three shopkeepers and two bystanders.